zkstewart/BINge/README.md

 - The `idmapping_selected.tab` file available from the UniProt FTP (https://ftp.uniprot.org/pub/databases/uniprot/current_release/knowledgebase/idmapping/idmapping_selected.tab.gz)
 - A `go.obo` file available from the Gene Ontology website (https://geneontology.org/docs/download-ontology/ and https://purl.obolibrary.org/obo/go.obo)

 You can specify the E-value cut-off to employ and how many results you want to tabulate for each sequence.
-Otherwise, it will use the input files to indicate the best hits for each sequence alongside their GO annotations which can be useful for GOseq analysis as an example.
+The result will be a tab-separated values (TSV) file listing the best hits for each sequence, including the taxon of the hit, its E-value and bit score, as well as their GO annotations if any exist.

+The `Best_mapped_GOs_+_parents` column indicates the GO annotations most suitable for GOseq analysis (for example).
+As the column header indicates, this contains not just the GO annotations associated with the sequence as found in the `idmapping_selected.tab` file, it will also present all parents(/ancestors) of those terms as obtained from the `go.obo` file.

 ## tabulate_salmon_qc.py
-This script will receive the stderr output files from salmon and produce quality control statistics to indicate:
+If you've run Salmon with stderr redirected to individual files per sample, this script will receive those stderr output files to produce a table of quality control statistics which indicate:

 1. What percentage of your reads mapped against the entire set of clustered sequences, and
 2. What percentage of your read mappings remain after filtering of your clustering results

+This information should likely be reported as a supplement in any manuscript making use of BINge to show what percentage of reads were filtered out as a result of running `BINge_filter.py`.

 # A typical analysis pipeline
 This section will give a brief runthrough of how BINge might be used for a DGE experiment.
 Step-by-step, you might:

 1. *De novo* assemble your RNAseq data using your pipeline of choice; I would perform a multiple assembly using Trinity, SOAPdenovo-Trans and others combined using EvidentialGene.
 2. Obtain any reference genome FASTA files for the species you are investigating with or without their GFF3 annotations.
-If you did not have any reference genome for your species being investigated, find closely related species' genomes instead.
+If you do not have any reference genome for your species being investigated, find closely related species' genomes instead.
 3. Provide your *de novo* transcriptome assembly alongside any reference gene models you obtained as the sequences to be clustered (`-i`).
 Indicate any reference genomes you obtained as targets to be clustered against (`-g`).
 4. Run `BINge.py` and note the file name of your output cluster file (i.e., the `BINge_clustering_result.<hash>.tsv` file found within the folder specified by `-o`).
-5. Follow the example code in [Filtering results](#filtering-results) where `utilities/extract_clustered_sequences.py` is used to generate a single FASTA file for your gene sequences, then BLAST/MMseqs2 query these sequences against a database containing relevant sequences.
+5. Follow the example code in [Filtering results](#filtering-results) where `utilities/extract_clustered_sequences.py` is used to generate a single FASTA file for your gene sequences, then BLAST/MMseqs2 query these sequences against a database such as RefSeq or UniRef90.
 6. Salmon align your RNAseq reads to these sequences.
 7. Decide if you want to include unbinned clusters in your analysis.
     - If your genome assemblies are high-quality and complete, you *probably* should **drop** unbinned clusters (especially if you've used *de novo* transcript assemblies as input).